 Tyne Pedestrian and Cyclist Tunnels - Newcastle

-Woods have recently completed the contract for asbestos removal and encapsulation works to the Tyne Pedestrian and Cyclist Tunnels (TPCT) in Newcastle.
+Woods were appointed as Principal Contractor to undertake asbestos removal and encapsulation works to the Tyne Pedestrian and Cyclist Tunnels (TPCT) in Newcastle.

 The Grade II listed TPCT opened in 1951 to provide a cross-Tyne connection between Howdon and Jarrow.